Herring Gull Larus argentatus

 |5-year Mean||Draycote||Tame Valley||Westwood||Blithfield||Chasewater|

 |2006 - 2010||2000||530||895||inadequate data||2600|

 Five-yearly mean maximum counts of Herring Gulls at selected sites in the West Midlands Region, 1986 - 2015.

 Ringing studies (Green 1977, 1978; Stewart 1997) and field studies (Hume 1978) indicate that, as well as British argenteus, a significant proportion of the Herring Gulls wintering in the West Midlands Region are of Scandinavian origin i.e. nominate argentatus.
 This is supported by the monthly profile of numbers (Dean 1987).
 Ringing studies in northern Britain (Coulson et al. 1984) and in southeast England (Stanley et al. 1981) have indicated that nominate argentatus arrives on the wintering grounds later in the season than argenteus.
-British Herring Gulls tend to winter relatively close to their breeding grounds, and there is significant occupation of wintering sites from August onwards (Stanley et al. 1981).
-By contrast, significant numbers of Scandinavian argentatus do not arrive in Britain before November, and reach a peak in January; dispersal occurs rapidly in late January and February.
+British Herring Gulls tend to winter relatively close to their breeding grounds and there is significant occupation of wintering sites from August onwards (Stanley et al. 1981).
+By contrast, significant numbers of Scandinavian argentatus do not arrive in Britain before November and reach a peak in January; dispersal occurs rapidly in late January and February (see Coulson 2019).

-For further details see 'Seasonality of Herring Gulls in the West Midlands region', from which the following figure indicating the monthly distribution of Herring Gulls in the region is taken.
+For further details see 'Seasonality of Herring Gulls in the West Midlands region', which included the following figure indicating the monthly distribution of Herring Gulls in the region.

 Fig. 1.
 Half-monthly distribution of Herring Gulls Larus argentatus: (a) right-hand scale and line: mean counts at Blithfield Reservoir, Staffordshire, 1974/75-83/84; (b) left-hand scale and blocks: summated counts in the West Midlands Region, 1970-84.